Do you want to help authors improve their novels? And earn money by doing so professionally?

 - Common dialogue problems to look out for

 - How to recognise and advise authors when they use clichés

-Assignment: Take three of your favourite novels.
+Assignment: Take two of your favourite novels.
 Describe the main character, their motivations and how they have changed by the end of the book.
 Describe the main antagonist and how they create conflict for the protagonist.

 Week 4: The Common Thread – Meaning & Style